Sera-crypto/Sera-crypto/README.md

 👋 Hi, I’m @Sera-crypto
-🌱 I’m currently cultivating my Computer Engineering Skills 📫 Hoping to become one day a successful Engineer and impact the world
+🌱 I’m currently cultivating my Computer Engineering Skills 📫 Hoping to become a successful Engineer and impact the world

 <!---
 Sera-crypto/Sera-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.